sashperso/openshift-hc/README-MacOS.md

 > NOTE: If you've done this already or want to configure this later per repository this is also fine, you know how it works.

-## IDE

-As mentioned, any IDE will do.
-Please follow the suggestions above.

-# How to initialize a new CER
+# How to initialize a new PDF

-Please see [Initialize a new CER](README-initialize-a-new-CER.md) for details on starting a new CER.
+Please see [Initialize a new CER](README-initialize-a-new-CER.md) for details on starting a new PDF.

-# Write your new CER

-Please see the [writing README](README-writing.md) for more generic details on how to write your CER!

-# Generate your CER
+# Generate your PDF

-CERs are delivered as PDFs.
  The AsciiDoc files are put together into one file with all the mark-up needed and rendered into the PDF.
-It is recommended to create PDFs often to ensure it works flawlessly.

 The software component used is called [asciidoctor-pdf](https://asciidoctor.org/docs/asciidoctor-pdf/).
 A container has been setup and is used locally and on GitLab.
 This ensures the outcome is always the same.

-## CER generating locally for MacOS
+## PDF generating locally for MacOS

 ### Use Docker